Skip to main content

 Franklin Square is in Philadelphia’s Historic District near the northeast edge of Chinatown (and is conveniently located near many of the city’s other top holiday attractions).

-This holiday season, Franklin Square is open daily except for Thanksgiving, Christmas Eve, Christmas Day, and New Year’s Day.
+This holiday season, Franklin Square is open daily except for Thanksgiving, Christmas Day and New Year’s Day.

 Franklin Square is super accessible via public transportation, including SEPTA’s Route No. 47 bus and the Chinatown station on the Market-Frankford subway line.
 Folks looking to drive can also find several nearby parking garages and surface lots.